Salsa Soul Sisters

-The Salsa Soul Sisters, Third World Wimmin Inc Collective was a group for lesbians who are also womanists and women of color, in New York City.
-The group is the oldest black lesbian organization in the United States.
+The Salsa Soul Sisters, today known as the African Ancestral Lesbians United for Societal Change, is the oldest Black lesbian organization in the United States.Operating from 1974 to 1993 in New York City, the Salsa Soul Sisters identified as lesbians, womanists and women of color.
 Arguments within the Salsa Soul Sisters resulted in the disbanding of the Salsa Soul Sisters into two groups, Las Buenas Amigas (Good Friends) made for Latinas, and African Ancestral Lesbians United for Societal Change made for African-diaspora lesbians.